kraken-tech/django-subatomic/docs/why.md

 to indicate that code should be atomic (*Outcome* **3**), but neglect to pass `savepoint=False`.
 This results in more database queries than necessary.

+Subatomic's `@transaction_required` decorator
+gives developers an unambiguous alternative that will never open a savepoint.

 ### Savepoints as decorators